maliMirkec/personal-website/site/articles/starter-project-gulp-tasks-for-css.md

 For all the VS Code users, here is the tip how to use Stylelint inside the editor.
 First, install [stylefmt] and [Run On Save] extensions for VS Code.
 Then call command palette by pressing `cmd + shift + p`, and type `open workspace settings`.

-> {cldnry open-workspace-settings_luw5ru.png "Open workspace settings example." %}
+{% cldnry "open-workspace-settings_luw5ru" "Open workspace settings example." %}

 When you open the workspace settings, add these settings.